zakkhoyt/CURLLog/README.md

 curl -X GET "http://api.openweathermap.org/data/2.5/weather?lat=37.78&lon=-122.41&APPID=4199a667b2597ff5b28f33ec06d6a31b"
 ```

-You can simply copy/paste this into terminal to rerun the command.
+You can paste this into terminal to rerun the command.
+You can also modify the request after you paste it.

 For convenience the curl command is piped into some other commands to copy pretty json to your clipboard.
-This can be modified by setting the outputType variable on CURLLog.sharedInstance.
+This pipe command can be modified by setting the outputType variable on CURLLog.sharedInstance.

 ```
 curl -X GET "http://api.openweathermap.org/data/2.5/weather?lat=37.78&lon=-122.41&APPID=4199a667b2597ff5b28f33ec06d6a31b" | python -m json.tool | pbcopy